-Okay, let’s not kid ourselves: these are more like occasionally asked questions, because not so very many people are falling over themselves to read new web sites by lesser-known poets.
+Okay, let’s not kid ourselves: these are more like occasionally asked questions, because there are a raft of good living poets out there and if you don’t advertise, the world does not in fact beat a path to your poetry door.
+(If you couldn’t tell, I’m trying to do a better job of advertising these days, but, as you can also tell, it’s not my strong suit.)
 But even one question deserves an answer, so here we go.
 If you have a question of your own, e-mail me at my work address and I’ll do my best to answer it.

 - How can you seine a parking lot?
 What’s seining anyway?